Daddoon/BlazorMobile/README.md

 ### Xamarin.Forms support on Electron.NET

 - **DisplayAlert** - Like App.Current.MainPage.DisplayAlert(title, msg, cancel);
+- **DependencyService** - Like a regular Xamarin.Forms application.
+This is different from the regular .NET Core Dependency Injector.
+For platform specific API in your app, you should interact through this service in your project, in order to interact the same way as on mobile devices.
 - **Device.RuntimePlatform** will return "ElectronNET".
 - **BlazorDevice.RuntimePlatform** will returns regular Xamarin.Forms values, with in addition **Windows**, **Linux**.
 Consts values available on **BlazorDevice** for RuntimePlatforms comparison have been updated to all theses values.